kleinbottle/swanlotus/content/blogs/the-two-most-important-numbers/the-two-most-important-numbers.md

 $$
 Together, commutativity and associativity allow us to be casual about the order in which  we add several numbers.

+Commutativity for multiplication may be understood better geometrically.

 Talking about commutativity and associativity might seem like overkill for the addition and multiplication of real numbers.
 But, identifying these properties is a useful insight, as the more sophisticated mathematical objects we will encounter later may not obey either or both properties.

 ## Addition